muntazirabidi/deeplearning_courses/README.md

 ### Week 4

+**Learning Objectives**

+- Reflect on the possible shortcomings of your binary classification model implementation
+- Execute image preprocessing with the Keras ImageDataGenerator functionality
+- Carry out real life image classification by leveraging a multilayer neural network for binary classification

 **Notes**

 The notes of the content covered in the fourth week can be accessed here: [fourth week notes](https://github.com/muntazirabidi/deeplearning_courses/blob/main/Introduction%20to%20Tensorflow/Notes/C1_W4.pdf)